Generic selectors

 So, what is required for reconciliation between people?
 Exactly the same things as required for reconciliation between us and God—repentance and forgiveness.
 Notice:

-LUKE 17:3-4 Watch yourselves; and if your brother commits a sin against you, rebuke him; and if he repents, forgive him.
-4 And if he sins against you seven times in a day, and seven times in a day returns to you, saying, ‘I repent,’ you shall forgive him.
+LUKE 17:3-4 “Take heed to yourselves.
+If your brother sins against you, rebuke him; and if he repents, forgive him.
+4 “And if he sins against you seven times in a day, and seven times in a day returns to you, saying, ‘I repent,’ you shall forgive him.”

 An offender must repent to the victim—who must, in turn, forgive the offender.
 This is not a suggestion; it is a commandment from Jesus Christ.
-However, it is contingent upon the offender’s repentance because in verse 3 it says, “if he repents.
+However, it is contingent upon the offender’s repentance because in verse 3 it says, “IF he repents.

-PRINCIPLE: If the offender repents, the victim must forgive the offender.
+PRINCIPLE: If the offender repents, the victim must FORGIVE the offender.

 If only God can forgive sin, what does this mean?
 Think of it as the offender saying with all humility, “I regret the suffering I caused and desire to have peace between us”—and the victim saying to the offender with all humility, “I accept your apology and am willing to reestablish peace between us.”
 This is a vital exchange.
 This is what sets the foundation for reconciliation; but it must be done with humility, as will be evident in their sincerity.

-PRINCIPLE: Reconciliation requires the offender to repent (acknowledge the evil of their sin) and the victim to forgive (accept the offender’s repentance).
+PRINCIPLE: Reconciliation requires the offender to REPENT (acknowledge the evil of their sin) and the victim to FORGIVE (accept the offender’s repentance).

 Ideally, both parties will spend time in prayer to God before they attempt to reconcile with each other.
 This helps prepare them spiritually so that they can show each other humility and godly love.